 - Doors: As it turns out most forms of escape involving moving through some type of door.

 - Keys & Locks: These are much simpler than their electronic counterparts.
 If you find either a key or lock, you know you need to search for its partner.
 Unless you are incredibly skilled (by skilled I mean lucky) every lock you see will need to be opened before you can successfully complete your escape.

 - Windows & Holes: Look through these, search for clues.
 If it’s within the rules of the game, try reaching inside and scouring for items.

 - Hinges: Noticing hinges on a piece of equipment is a dead giveaway that it will swing open in some fashion.
 Or maybe it won’t, doesn’t hurt to try.

-This is only a small glimpse into the mysteries hidden behind most escape rooms.
+This is only a small glimpse into the question “how do escape rooms work?” and the mysteries hidden in escape rooms.
 Most of them will have a few extra tricks up their sleeves that will elude the hints discussed here.
 For example, our very own Al Capone’s Speakeasy uses social interaction as the method of game progression.
 It’s a clever spin on your box-standard escape room that provides a fresh challenge for the veteran players while still being manageable for first-timers.
 For your more traditional rooms, keep in mind the tips we’ve covered.
 If you like to put your newfound knowledge to the test, consider trying out one of our rooms here at Time to Escape and see how you fare.